High-speed rail in the United Kingdom: Eddington report

 In 2006 British Airways' former chief executive Sir Rod Eddington produced a report on future transport strategy.

 The report covered all transport modes and had initially been expected to strongly recommend investment in high-speed rail.
 However, on 29 August 2006 The Times reported that Sir Rod would state that given a limited transport budget, a high-speed rail link is not the most cost-effective option to obtain higher capacity on the rail network and therefore should not be built.
 Most of the press continued to take this line when the report was finally published, drawing scorn from both opposition parties, Labour back-benchers and transport pressure groups alike.
 The report seemed to confirm this:

 However, Sir Rod later claimed both to the press and to a parliamentary select committee that he was quoted out of context in reports at the time, had aimed his comments specifically at speculative MagLev options, and in fact was in favour of using conventional high-speed rail to relieve congestion once existing main lines reached capacity.
-Indeed the quotation refers specifically to very high speed lines.
-Nevertheless, enthusiasm for such projects seemed to wane after the report's publication, at least in Westminster.
-The topic remained much on the political agenda in the North East of England and Scotland.